-To this end, we propose a novel metapath-based method SeHGNN.
-SeHGNN utilizes the mean aggregator~\cite{sage233} to simplify neighbor aggregation, adopts the single-layer structure with long metapaths to extend the receptive field, and uses a transformer-based semantic fusion module to further learn mutual attentions between semantic pairs.
-In addition, as the simplified neighbor aggregation is parameter-free and only contains linear operations, it earns the opportunity to execute the neighbor aggregation in the pre-processing step only once.
-As a result, SeHGNN not only demonstrates better performance but also avoids repeated neighbor aggregation in every training epoch, which brings a great improvement in training speed.
+To this end, we propose a novel metapath-based method named SeHGNN.
+SeHGNN employs the mean aggregator~\cite{sage233} to simplify neighbor aggregation, adopts a single-layer structure with long metapaths to extend the receptive field, and utilizes a transformer-based semantic fusion module to learn mutual attentions between semantic pairs.
+Additionally, as the simplified neighbor aggregation in SeHGNN is parameter-free and only involves linear operations, it earns the opportunity to execute the neighbor aggregation in the pre-processing step only once.
+As a result, SeHGNN not only demonstrates better performance but also avoids the need of repeated neighbor aggregation in every training epoch, leading to significant improvements in training speed.

 We conduct experiments on four widely-used datasets from HGB benchmark~\cite{HGB} and a large-scale dataset from OGB challenge~\cite{OGB}.
 Results show that SeHGNN achieves superior performance over the state-of-the-arts for node classification on heterogeneous graphs.